 What is a DEAR day, Anyway?

 However, from time to time we also do what I like to call a DEAR afternoon.
 On those particular days we still do our morning lessons, then we simply spend the afternoon relaxing with books!
-Simple, yet so incredibly amazing you guys!
+Simple, yet so incredibly amazing!!

 Looking for other fun ways to encourage reading in your home?

-Check out Summer Reading Challenge for simple tips and free printables!
+Check out Homeschool Reading Activities & Summer Reading Challenge for simple ideas!

 DEAR day for my daughter is a similar concept to the quiet time we already incorporate into our daily homeschool routine.